davidepalladino/DNS-UpdaterA/README.md

         uv venv -c
        	uv sync
         ```
-3. Create a `.env` file in the script directory with the required environment variables as described in the Configuration section.
+3. Create a `.env` file in the root directory with the required environment variables as described in the Configuration section.

 #### Usage
 Run the script, specifying the provider and record name: